Distance: 36 miles (58 km) approx.

 - Water is available at all campsites with the exception of Woonoongoora Walkers’ Camp.
 Officially it is recommended that all water be treated.

 - Springbrook and the world heritage listed Lamington National Park, boast an incredible variety of flora and fauna.
-Situated less than an hour from where my family live, this is the place where my love of hiking and backpacking really began in the early 1990’s.
+Situated less than an hour from where my family lives, this is the place where my love of hiking and backpacking really began in the early 1990s.